-I also tested standard Qi charging to see how slower it is compared to OnePlus’ Warp Charge 30 Wireless.
+I also tested standard Qi charging to see how slow it is compared to OnePlus’ Warp Charge 30 Wireless.
 I didn’t plot the whole time because, frankly, it took far too long.
-4 hours and 14 minutes to charge with what I presume is about 10W Qi charging from a Google Pixel Stand is completely impractical.
+Four hours and 14 minutes to charge with what I presume is about 10W Qi charging from a Google Pixel Stand is completely impractical.
 It couldn’t even hit 50% after an hour and a half.
 OnePlus’ proprietary solution is much better for a quick top-up throughout the day, even compared to the fastest 15W Qi solutions out there.

 Why is 30W wireless slower than 30W wired?

-15 minutes doesn’t sound like much, but it’s a quite-significant 25% increase in full charge time from the move to wireless.
-However, it’s not necessarily obvious why 30W wired charging is a fair bit faster than 30W wireless charging.
+15 minutes doesn’t sound like much, but it’s a significant 25% increase in full charge time from the move to wireless.
+However, it’s not obvious why 30W wired charging is a fair bit faster than 30W wireless charging.
 The key is understanding that the rating doesn’t necessarily relate to the power that makes its way to your smartphone.